hackbinghamton/DataScienceWorkshop/DataEngineering/nosql-mongodb.md

 ### NoSQL to the Rescue! 🚒

 So we've talked about SQL and why it can be hard to work with sometimes.
 And that means the stage has been set for understanding what NoSQL is!
 Essentially, A NoSQL Database is any database that doesn't follow the same form as an SQL one (i.e. tables).
 Pretty broad, right?!
-There are many types of NoSQL Databses, here are a few examples:
+There are many types of NoSQL Databases, here are a few examples:

 - Graph Databases
 - Key-Value Databases
 - Document Databases

-Today, we're going to be focusing on that last type of NoSQL database: document daabases, and we're going to be looking at one specific implentation of it: MongoDB.
+Today, we're going to be focusing on that last type of NoSQL database: document databases, and we're going to be looking at one specific implementation of it: MongoDB.

 The beauty of NoSQL databases is that they are much less strict with their schemas.
 If the structure of your data is bound to change, then a NoSQL database might be the choice for you!
 These databases can also become pretty fast, which means they can offer a lot to products trying to use something other than SQL.